Joan & Edgar Booth TheatreMore Like This

 Setting the Stage for Sustainability

-The award-winning dramatic arts complex recently earned the LEED (Leadership in Energy and Environmental Design) Silver Certification for its green features, including operations and maintenance of a resource-efficient, healthy, and cost-effective space.
+The award-winning dramatic arts complex earned the LEED (Leadership in Energy and Environmental Design) Silver Certification for its green features, including operations and maintenance of a resource-efficient, healthy, and cost-effective space.

 In the Press